BOSTLAB/TranspaceR/Tutorial_TranspaceR.md

  ## Overview
-This document presents the steps to analyze the dataset [`Xenium Human Lymph node`](https://www.10xgenomics.com/datasets/human-lymph-node-preview-data-xenium-human-multi-tissue-and-cancer-panel-1-standard) from 10XGenomics using the TranSpaceR pipeline.
+This document presents the steps to analyze a subset  (square located between 1000 and 2000 um on both axis) of the dataset [`Xenium Human Lymph node`](https://www.10xgenomics.com/datasets/human-lymph-node-preview-data-xenium-human-multi-tissue-and-cancer-panel-1-standard)  from 10XGenomics using the TranSpaceR pipeline.
 The analysis includes data curation, variable genes selection, clustering and visualization of results.
 ## Directory Structure
 ```